-A single node appears in the graph.
+A single node is displayed in the graph.

 Pause the mouse cursor over the node.

-For an All node, the ToolTip that appears includes information such as, the number of cases in the entire series, and time series equations derived from analysis of the data.
+For an All node, the ToolTip that appears includes information such as the number of cases in the entire series, and time series equations derived from analysis of the data.